Last updated on June 10th, 2021

 Withdrawals may take slightly longer

-If you wish to withdraw money from your account, it may take between 1-2 business days for the funds to reach your account.
+If you wish to withdraw money from both online brokerages, it may take between 1-2 business days for the funds to reach your account.

 If you are not withdrawing in SGD or are transferring to an overseas account, you may need to pay additional charges.